November 10, 2022 | Purdue Global | Updated May 9, 2025

-2. There Are Ample Job Opportunities
+2. Nurses Have Ample Job Opportunities

 3. Nursing Is a Trusted and Respected Profession

-6. Employment Choices Are Wide and Varied
+6. Nurses Have Wide and Varied Employment Options

 • Community education and public health